 (Lighting changes to green, symbolizing hope and action)

 Hope emerges as students become environmental protectors.
-With determination, they begin picking up plastic cups and bottles scattered across the stage, carefully placing them in recycling bins.
+Determined, they pick up plastic cups and bottles scattered across the stage, carefully placing them in recycling bins.
 Some students show how to reduce water waste by mimicking turning off taps and using water wisely, symbolizing the importance of conservation.

-They make deliberate hand motions, showing planting trees, recycling plastic, and caring for the Earth by saving water.
+They make deliberate hand motions, showing how to plant trees, recycle plastic, and care for the Earth by saving water.

 Projected images appear of people recycling plastic cups, conserving water, and making the world greener.